dangchinh25/GotItFinalProject/README.md

 7. ##### Testing

-To test the app, type the following command in your terminal:
+To test the app, type the following command in your terminal, a detail will be generated under htmlcov/index.html:

 `ENV=test coverage run --source main/ -m pytest`

+`coverage html`